Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <h3>Last update: <b>13/02/2020</b></h3>
 <p>Files updated:</p>
 <ul>
-	<li><b>userChrome</b>: Removed the "there.is.only.xul" line, which at this point does more harm than good (causes issues with navigator toolbox fixes, like with tabs below).</li>
+	<li><b>userChrome</b>: Removed the "there.is.only.xul" line, which at this point does more harm than good (causes issues with navigator toolbox fixes, like with tabs below).
+Changed the context menu and URL bar colors back to similar colors as how it was before.</li>
 </ul>
 <h3>Pre-Last update: <b>12/02/2019</b></h3>
 <ul>